 4) Check Baggage Restrictions Before You Head to the Airport

-According to the U.S Bureau of Transportation Statistics, airlines collected over $3.5 billion in baggage fees in 2014!
 Your money could be much better spent on something that would enhance your travels.
 To avoid paying for excess baggage, check the baggage restrictions with your airline before you leave the house.
 Weigh your luggage if in doubt.
-Also be aware that when some airlines like Easyjet, a British low cost airline, say they have a 1 item carry on, they literally mean one item.
+Also be aware that when some airlines like Easyjet, a British low-cost airline, say they have a 1 item carry on, they literally mean one item.
 That means if you have a purse and a laptop, that’s two items.
-Both have to fit in the same bag – otherwise you’ll pay – no exceptions.
+Both have to fit in the same bag – otherwise, you’ll pay – no exceptions.
 Typically the discount carriers are stricter on this, but as you can see from the stats, the major airlines are also charging passengers.

 5) Fly From an Alternate Airport